-The natural environment is central to the campus identity at CSUMB.
+The natural environment is central to the Campus identity at CSUMB.
 The CSUMB community connects with the natural environment directly when hiking through Fort Ord, surfing in the Monterey Bay, or walking through the oak woodlands on the way to class.
 In addition, they connect to the environment indirectly when turning on the faucet or the lights, or driving or bicycling to class.
-This master plan incorporates direct and indirect stewardship for the environment.
+These Guidelines incorporates direct and indirect stewardship for the environment.